susannebink/myCardsApp/REPORT.md

 ## Process
 The difficulties from this app where the barcode scanner and the google maps map.
 I had to to a lot of research on the internet before
 I got something that I could use and that worked.

+### Automatic opening
-I didn't implement the automatic opening of a card when in the store due to time and because of probable difficulties with shopping malls.
+I didn't implement the automatic opening of a card when in the store because of time problems, probable difficulties with shopping malls and the google maps API.
+The problems with the google maps API is that when you are in a store, and you try to find nearby places, to store won't be found unless you give the exact name of the store instead of just the type store or point of interest.
+I didn't have enough time to find another possible solution for this.
 Instead of this I implemented a favorites lists, so that the frequent used cards are easy to find.
-If I would have been given more time, I would have liked to look into the automatic opening of cards.
+If I would have been given more time, I would have liked to look into the possibilities of the google places API or perhaps an other API.

 ### Barcode scanner
 The difficulties with the barcode scanner were to open the camera, scan the barcode and reproduce the barcode as an image.
 At first I